-Textbook, CAC Avaluator, one full day and three evenings of classroom and four days in the field, lift tickets, tax.
+Textbook, CAC Avaluator, one full day and three evenings of classroom and four days in the field, tax.

 Equipment (same as the AST 1 course), one thermometer, one 8X or 10X loupe, one crystal screen, waterproof notebook and mechanical pencil for field observations.
 Rentals available at discounted prices for course students - see our rental gear and prices here.

 Complete Course Outline

 A complete course outline of the AST2 can be found on the Canadian Avalanche Center website (click here).

 We encourage you to study as much about avalanche safety as possible, here are several articles by Dave Enright of Evergreen to get you started: